Immunisations - Children

 The virus usually causes mild sickness with fever, swollen glands and a rash.
 If a pregnant woman gets rubella, she can lose her baby, or the baby can be born blind, deaf, or with heart defects or other serious problems.

-By the time a child is 11 years old, they should have received four doses of the polio vaccine and two does of the MMR vaccine, as part of the UK routine immunisations schedule.
 If young people have not received two doses of the MMR vaccine by the time they reach year 9, they may be offered a dose alongside their other year 9 vaccinations.

 The School Age Immunisations service is offering catch-up appointments for children who are partially vaccinated or may not have received any of these vaccinations.